pcsmomo/data-science-ml-andrei/README.md

 - However, eventually there's an tensorflow install error on mac
   - https://github.com/tensorflow/io/issues/1617

+### 251. Finishing Dog Vision: Where to next?

+1. [Trying another model from TensorFlow Hub](https://tfhub.dev/) - Perhaps a different model would perform better on our dataset.
+One option would be to experiment with a different pre-trained model from TensorFlow Hub or look into the [tf.keras.applications module](https://www.tensorflow.org/api_docs/python/tf/keras/applications).
+2. [Data augmentation](https://bair.berkeley.edu/blog/2019/06/07/data_aug/) - Take the training images and manipulate (crop, resize) or distort them (flip, rotate) to create even more training data for the model to learn from.
+Check out the [TensorFlow images](https://www.tensorflow.org/api_docs/python/tf/image) documentation for a whole bunch of functions you can use on images.
+A great idea would be to try and replicate the techniques in [this example cat vs. dog image classification notebook](https://github.com/google/eng-edu/blob/main/ml/pc/exercises/image_classification_part2.ipynb) for our dog breeds problem.
+3. [Fine-tuning](https://www.tensorflow.org/hub/tf2_saved_model#fine-tuning) - The model we used in this notebook was directly from TensorFlow Hub, we took what it had already learned from another dataset (ImageNet) and applied it to our own.
+Another option is to use what the model already knows and fine-tune this knowledge to our own dataset (pictures of dogs).
+This would mean all of the patterns within the model would be updated to be more specific to pictures of dogs rather than general images.

+If you're after more, one of the best ways to find out something is to search for something like:

+- "How to improve a TensorFlow 2.x image classification model?"
+- "TensorFlow 2.x image classification best practices"
+- "Transfer learning for image classification with TensorFlow 2.x"
+- "Deep learning project examples with TensorFlow 2.x"

+The TensorFlow developers have even put together [a massive compilation of all of their favourite TensorFlow and machine learning resources](https://www.tensorflow.org/resources/learn-ml).

+When you see an example you think might be beyond your reach (because it looks too complicated), remember if in doubt, run the code.
+Try and reproduce what you see.
+This is the best way to get hands-on and build your own knowledge.

+No one starts out knowing how to do everything single thing.
+They just get better are knowing what to look for.

+And remember, if you have any questions, don't forget to send @mrdbourke or @AndreiNeagoie a message on Twitter or in the Discord chat!

 ## Section 15: Storytelling + Communication: How To Present Your Work

 ### 259. Communicating and sharing your work: Further reading